Theodore Allen (saloon keeper)

 Allen was a butcher's boy for the notorious Bill "the Butcher" Poole and a leader among the Bowery Boy subculture.
 Allen became a close friend of Poole's, having been present for most of the events leading up to Poole's death in 1855, as well as for the riots that flared up in the wake of Poole's funeral.

 During the American Civil War, Allen volunteered for service and became a junior officer in the 25th New York Infantry Regiment, D Company, but he had resigned his commission as a Lieutenant by August 1861.
 In 1864 he was arrested for his participation in a "bounty swindling" fraud scheme, in which men accepted cash bounties for voluntarily enlisting in the Union Army under assumed names before absconding to repeat the process and collect more money.
-Allen drew a revolver and attempted to shoot the arresting officer, but the gun failed to fire Allen was later released and was never convicted for the alleged offenses.
+Allen drew a revolver and attempted to shoot the arresting officer, but the gun failed to fire Allen was later released and was never convicted for the alleged offences.

 Allen ran for alderman of New York City's 5th district in 1866 with the support of several factions of the Democratic party, including Tammany Hall.
 He lost the general election by 85 votes.

 He was the owner of The American Mabille, named after the Jardin de Mabille in Paris, originally located at a Bleecker Street home.
 The popular resort included a dance hall and concert saloon, in the basement and first floor respectively, which housed "all classes of the demi-monde from the sun-bleared Cyprian of the Bowery ... to the diamond-bedecked mistress of some sporting man" and where it was said "dissolute women in gaudy tights danced and sang ribald songs".
-It was also notorious for allowing women to visit the establishment in order to drink, dance and socialize with men, which was presumed to eventually lead them into prostitution, one journalist claiming that the concert saloon caused "the ruin of more young girls then all the dive keepers in New York".
+It was also notorious for allowing women to visit the establishment in order to drink, dance and socialize with men, which was presumed to eventually lead them into prostitution, one journalist claiming that the concert saloon caused "the ruin of more young girls than all the dive keepers in New York".
 Allen owned half a dozen similar establishments, among them the St. Bernard Hotel at Prince and Mercer Streets, as well as financed gambling dens and other "places of ill-fame".

 In 1873, Allen's sister-in-law, Sarah Allen, assisted the convicted murderer, William Sharkey, in his famous escape from The Tombs.
 Sarah Allen was married to Theodore Allen's brother Wesley Allen, who was also imprisoned in the Tombs at the time.

 In September 1878 Allen was acquitted of the accidental shooting of Edward Malloy.
 For most of the remainder of his life, he was involved in Republican politics and ran illegal gambling establishments in Manhattan.
-He was arrested hundreds of times but charges were invariably either dropped or never seriously pursued by prosecutors.
+He has arrested hundreds of times but charges were invariably either dropped or never seriously pursued by prosecutors.